mattwilliams85/powur/README.md

 ### Prepare sensitive data for testing (ONLY for local or staging environment)

-This will add testing users, modify user passwords and emails (to prevent accidental emails going out from staging or localhost) etc...
+This will add test users, reset user passwords to 'solarpower' and emails to 'development+[user_id]@eyecuelab.com' etc...

 ```
 rake powur:prepare_data_for_testing